 When symptoms do occur, they may not appear until several weeks after having sex with an infected person.
-Women with chlamydia might notice changes with their periods, bleeding or pain during or after sex, pain when urinating, cramping or pain in the lower abdomen, or changes to their vaginal discharge.
+Women with chlamydia might notice changes with their periods, bleeding or pain during or after sex, pain or stinging when urinating, cramping or pain in the lower abdomen, or changes to their vaginal discharge.

 Women with untreated chlamydia are at risk of complications such as pelvic inflammatory disease (PID, in which one or more of the reproductive organs in the pelvis become inflamed); chronic pelvic pain; ectopic pregnancy (in which a pregnancy develops outside the uterus, such as in the fallopian tubes); and infertility, due to infection and scarring of the fallopian tubes.

 Men with chlamydia are at risk of infections that can result in swollen and sore testicles, a watery or milky discharge from the urethra (the tube through which urination occurs), redness at the opening of the penis, difficulty urinating, and stinging or pain when urinating.